Child – a person under the age of 18 Regarding matters notifiable to the Department of Communities & Justice, a child is a person under 16 years.

 - full details of allegation put to the employee who is the subject of the complaint

 - the employee is given full details of the complaint in writing, with a support person present, and given an opportunity to respond (in writing and/or in person).

-A ‘reportable allegation’ means an allegation of reportable conduct against a person, or an allegation of misconduct that may involve reportable conduct as defined by the Ombudsman Act 1974 (NSW).
-A reportable allegation must be reported to the Ombudsman and may result in an employee’s name being forwarded to the NSW Office of Children’s Guardian following a relevant completed employment proceeding.
+Reportable Allegation – A ‘reportable allegation’ means an allegation of reportable conduct against a person, or an allegation of misconduct that may involve reportable conduct as defined by the Children’s Guardian Act 2019 (NSW) (NSW).
+A reportable allegation must be reported to the NSW Office of Children’s Guardian.

-In accordance with the Ombudsman Act 1974 (NSW), reportable conduct is defined as:
+Reportable Conduct – In accordance with the Children’s Guardian Act 2019 (NSW) (NSW), reportable conduct is defined as:

 - any sexual offence or sexual misconduct committed against, with, or in the presence of a child (including child pornography offences)

 - any assault, ill-treatment, or neglect of a child